2023 marks my 19th year of riding in the Pan-Mass Challenge.

-Over the past twelve years, I have raised over $63,000 dollars for the Jimmy Fund and it’s mission of raising funds for adult and pediatric cancer care and research to improve the chances of survival for cancer patients around the world.
-The mission of the Pan-Mass to ride until we find a cure is something that resonated with me twelve years ago when I first signed up, having lost family members from this horrible disease.
+Over the past fifteen years, I have raised over $82,000 for the Jimmy Fund and it’s mission of raising funds for adult and pediatric cancer care and research to improve the chances of survival for cancer patients around the world.
+The mission of the Pan-Mass to ride until we find a cure is something that resonated with me fifteen years ago when I first signed up, having lost family members from this horrible disease.
 However, the intensity changed when I met a neighbor, Rich Nolan.

 When I first met Rich in the summer of 2010, he had been diagnosed with multiple myeloma a few years prior and was aggressively fighting the disease.
 When his wife Donna had heard that I rode in the Pan-Mass Challenge, she came over one morning (right after I had gone out for a training ride!) and introduced herself and told me about Rich.
 A bond immediately formed, and I was honored to ride for Rich that year.